 - Medical Documentation – Detailed medical records that link your symptoms to the accident are essential.

-- Liability – Proving the other party’s fault is a crucial component of your claim.
+- Liability – Proving the other party’s fault is crucial to your claim.

 - Insurance Coverage – The at-fault party’s insurance policy limits can also affect the settlement.

 Insurance companies often try to minimize payouts, questioning the severity of injuries like whiplash and concussions.
-Having an experienced attorney advocate for you helps ensure your rights are protected and improves your likelihood of recovering fair compensation.
+Having an experienced attorney advocate for you helps protect your rights and improves your likelihood of recovering fair compensation.

 Steps to Take After a Car Accident